higorcastilho/discord-bot/README.md

-# discord-bot: Make your discord bot to answer a message sent on your group with a link of a product you want to sell
+# Discord-bot: Make your discord bot to answer a message sent on your group with a link of a product you want to sell

 How to run this code:
 - Download the zip